BaiqingL/Smart-batch-payments/README.md

  * To prevent the payee from broadcasting, per say, ```5, [signature]``` twice, the contract internally stores and subtracts the payment automatically.

 * The owner could technically just set the payment interval to something smaller than previously agreed to, this is another problem that needs to be fixed.
 Maybe through a multi-sig method.

+# Todo
+* Reduce gas usage
+* Use more safer programming practices
+* Implement multi-sig on updatePayAmount